theonlyway/xDSCDomainjoin/README.md

 The microsoft module has a mandatory parameter for the machine name.
 In my particular scenario I am already setting the machine name via vClouds sysprep and DSC doesn't neccessarialy need to know or does know the machine name when it's deploying config to the node so I basically just need to be able to switch the machine from a workgroup in to the domain.

+This is basically a stripped down version of xComputerManagement (https://github.com/PowerShell/xComputerManagement) that doesn't contain the majority of the logic surrounding the machine name.

 ### Parameters ###

 **Domain**